Police identify fugitive shot, killed by Montgomery Co. police

 VIRGINIA BEACH, Va. — Police have identified the fugitive who was shot and killed by out-of-state law enforcement on Wednesday morning in Virginia Beach.

-51-year-old Hans Alejandro Huitz of Virginia Beach was shot during a fugitive task force operation carried out by U.S. Marshals and officers with the Montgomery County, Maryland, Police Department.
+Hans Alejandro Huitz, 51, of Virginia Beach was shot during a fugitive task force operation carried out by U.S. Marshals and officers with the Montgomery County, Maryland, Police Department.

 Authorities said police were negotiating his surrender when Huitz reportedly pulled out a gun.
 In response, officers shot and killed him.